luapower/luapower-all/nw.md

 ### Initial size and position

-You can pass any combination of `x`, `y`, `w`, `h`, `cx`, `cy`, `cw`, `ch` as long as you pass the width and the height in one way or another.
+You can pass any combination of `x`, `y`, `w`, `h`, `cx`, `cy`, `cw`, `ch` as long as you pass both the width and the height in one way or another.
 The position is optional and it defaults to OS-driven cascading.

 Additionally, `x` and/or `y` can be `'center-main'` or `'center-active'`